ranjanistic/knotters/README.md

 py genversion.py
 ```

-Use this if you want to have control over client side service worker updates.
-The above cmd will update a version tag on every exec, which is linked directly with the service worker, forcing it to emit an update.
+Use this anytime if you want to have control over client side service worker updates.
+The above cmdlet will update a version tag on every execution, which is linked directly with the service worker, forcing it to emit an update via web browser.

 ## Testing